Blackstone Chambers London Chambers

 Pupils share their experience of assessments also being well structured, usually having time to complete them during “normal working hours.”
 This is “only possible”, however, “if you are efficient!”
 Even when juniors are “incredibly busy and overwhelmed” it’s always “with offers of interesting work,” we’re told.

-It isn’t all work, work, work though, Blackstone Chambers is a sociable place.
+It isn’t all work, work, work though – Blackstone Chambers is a sociable place.
 Friday night drinks in Middle Temple Gardens are a regular occurrence, as well as summer parties and BBQs.
 One tenant tells us of the “weekly teas and drinks”, where “big groups of people go to hall together”.
-One member said “there’s far more than anyone has time to attend…” but “parties are fun and well-attended”.
+One member said, “there’s far more than anyone has time to attend…” but “parties are fun and well-attended”.
 We’ll try and work out if that means there’s too much social or too much work!
-Lots has been said about the “lovely roof terrace”.
+Lots has been said about chambers’ “lovely roof terrace”.
 One tenant gives a shout out to the events team who do an “amazing job” of hosting “a very full calendar”.
 On par for a top tier set client events include “breakfast briefings, lunches and dinners, drinks, barbecues on the roof, seminars, sports events”, the list seems endless.
 As one tenant puts it, “there is always something fun going on”.

 In terms of premises, Blackstone Chambers is located within minutes of the Royal Courts of Justice and overlooks Middle Temple Gardens.
 The set has recently undergone a major refurbishment – one of the most significant building projects completed by any London set — creating a “unique and contemporary new home in historic Middle Temple”.
 We hear “the new buildings are a 10/10”.
 They have been designed to integrate the set into a “single-site complex” and a “modern working environment to meet the needs of clients going forward”.
 An insider calls it “very snazzy, like a modern law firm’s office”, only housed in “beautiful buildings overlooking Middle Temple Gardens”.
 A lot has also been done in recent years to improve the IT support and technology offering within chambers.
 A tenant shares the IT is “extremely good”, equivalent to a “global law firm”.
 One insider stated: “Everything is seamless”.
 What more could you want?

-Blackstone takes on four pupils each year, boasting a hefty award of £75,000, and a high hit-rate for offering tenancy to pupils.
-Pupillage at Blackstone is completely non-practising — which sadly means no top-up money in addition to the pupillage award — but pro bono and charity work is encouraged during the 12-month training period, alongside a heavy investment into in-house advocacy training.
+Blackstone takes up to four pupils each year, boasting a hefty award of £90,000, and a high hit-rate for offering tenancy to pupils.
+Pupillage at Blackstone is completely non-practising – which sadly means no top-up money in addition to the pupillage award — but pro bono and charity work is encouraged during the 12-month training period, alongside a heavy investment into in-house advocacy training.
 Pupils sit with four different supervisors and gain a grounding in the chambers’ core areas of commercial, public, and employment law.
 Pupils work solely with each supervisor — something which is somewhat unusual — and typically assist with the drafting of pleadings, skeleton arguments and advices, as well as attending conferences.
 Pupils are assessed through a rigorous process of written tasks and advocacy exercises.
 One member commenting on the training provided, says they were “trained by the best in every field” which was a “total privilege”.

 Those looking to apply for pupillage should make their application through the Pupillage Gateway.
 Prospective pupils must complete a mini-pupillage with Blackstone Chambers, and should aim to do this before submitting their pupillage application — otherwise, it will be considered a dual application for both a mini and for pupillage.
 Those marking the application will focus on academic achievements, legal and non-legal employment, relevant work experience, written and oral advocacy, and written communication skills.
 Once all mini-pupillages have been completed, the 16 highest scoring candidates across the application and minis will be invited to a final round interview.